Fox Renderfarm Blog

 3ds Max Tutorials

 3ds Max is a 3D professional modeling software, animation and rendering application builder, formerly 3D Studio and 3D Studio Max, used to create 3D animations, models, interactive games and visual effects for the entertainment industry.
 3Ds Max plays a big role in designing the 2D cross-sectional shapes of 3D models.
 It can bring characters to life by using a special feature called inverse kinematics that can connect the different components of a character together.
 So whether you are an architect, a product designer or an illustrator, using 3ds Max to create your projects is a good choice for you.
 The 3D models are usually converted to CGI through a rendering process.We see a lot of beautiful results after the project is rendered.
 But rendering in 3ds Max can sometimes take a long time and it doesn't have much to do with your system itself when it comes to rendering.
 Long rendering times can be affected by many factors, so for creators who use 3ds Max as their primary tool, speeding up 3ds Max rendering times is a huge relief.3ds Max cloud rendering is a useful way to speed up rendering.
 Many people have only heard of cloud rendering but don't know what it is or how to do it.
 In fact, cloud rendering, a cloud service that relies on cloud computing, can also be called an online render farm.
-Fox Renderfarm is a powerful 3ds Max cloud rendering farm, with tens of thousands of rendering machines supporting CPU and GPU rendering, serving over 200,000 users around the world.
+Fox Renderfarm is a powerful 3ds Max cloud rendering farm, with tens of thousands of rendering machines supporting CPU and GPU rendering, serving over 400,000 users around the world.
 The following is the tutorials of 3ds Max cloud rendering at Fox Renderfarm.Tutorials for Using 3ds Max Cloud Rendering3ds Max Cloud Rendering Web Submit TutorialStep 1.
-Preparations for 3ds Max web submission:1.1 Register to get an account with $25 free trial.
-In the case of web login, please visit web login for details.1.2 In the case of web transfer, please visit web-upload for details.1.3 Compare the local and could asset directories.Step 2.
+Preparations for 3ds Max web submission:1.1 Register to get an account with $25 free trial.1.2 Compare the local and could asset directories.Step 2.
 3ds Max web submission process (4 steps: submit > analyze > render > download).2.1 Click the “Submit” button on the left, select the software for submission > set a project path (Note: this project path contains all the materials used for the Max file) > select the document for rendering, then click “Continue”.2.2 Select software version and hardware configuration corresponding to the file (Note: selection of the rendering system), click "Go Analysis", and wait patiently for the analysis to complete.2.3 Click the job with “Analysis Done”, set render parameters and then submit it for rendering (Note: the actual rendering starts only at this job)2.4 On the rendering page, click the job > export the file > download.3ds Max Cloud Rendering Desktop Client Submit TutorialStep 1.
 Start the desktop client, select the platform to log in, and enter the main interface.Step 2.
 Drag the max file to the job area in the client, thus to trigger the submission and start the scene analysis.Step 3.
 Select software version and hardware configuration corresponding to the file, and click "Next" to enter the analysis page.Step 4.
 Click “Next” when the analysis is done (Note: corresponding prompt will appear in case of any error in the analysis results or warning thereof) and set render parameter setting (including: common settings and Vray settings).4.1.
 Common setting:4.2.
 Vray settings:Step 5.
 Click “Submit” to start the uploading.
 The rendering is automatically started upon the completion of submission, and hence the submission job is successful.That is all about tutorial of 3ds Max cloud rendering.
 If you have anything else you don't understand, you can consult the customer service or your account manager, but remember to sign up to get an account, and the benefit for new users is a $25 free rendering voucher.
 If you are a student or educator, you can get a bigger discount, check out our GoCloud Program.
 Fox Renderfarm is always committed to providing better and more affordable cloud rendering services for everyone in the CG industry!

 Commonly Used Methods for Unwrapping UVs in 3ds Max